oracle/learning-library/workshops/container-native-development/LabGuide200-Linux.md

 - Create and Deploy to a Kubernetes Cluster
   - Set Up Oracle Cloud infrastructure
-  - Provision Kubernetes Using Terraform
+  - Provision Oracle Container Engine for Kubernetes
   - Configure and Run Wercker Deployment Pipelines
   - Deploy and Test the Product Catalog Application